sneakybikimeh/CS2-Practice_GUI/README.md

 - Everytime you change map, you will need to type "practice_gui" in your console since the server convars gets overwritten.
 - The GUI will not keep in memory any var that is changed manually in the console.

+# Examples
-Here's a few picture to give you an idea how it works :
+Here's a few screenshots to give you an idea of how it works :

 Booting up the server